How Long Do Portable Air Conditioners Last?

 For those not in a rush – read on and I’ll walk you through each issue and solution one by one.

-Before we go any further, it’s important to understand the two drain types.
+Before we go any further, it’s important to understand the two drain types in a portable ac unit.

-Manual means that the water flows into a basin, which you need to empty regularly.
-Often the air conditioner will refuse to dehumidify any more if the basin gets full.
-If the weather has been super-humid, the basin will be filling quickly and need emptied more often.
-Alternatively, an automatic-drain is connected to your utility system via a drainline.
-Any water flows down the line and shouldn’t need worried about.
+Manual means that the water flows into a condensate tank, which you need to empty regularly.
+The portable AC should have a small icon showing when the tank is almost full, and it will refuse to dehumidify if the tank gets full.
+If the weather has been super-humid, the tank will be filling quickly and need emptied more often.

 So You’ve Found A Leak.
 What Now?